The process of conducting academic research requires following specific steps throughout the research project.

 Choose a Research Paper Topic

-Search Academic Databases: Use platforms like Google Scholar, JSTOR, PubMed, or your institution’s library resources to find scholarly articles and studies.
+Search Academic Databases: Use Google Scholar, JSTOR, PubMed along with your institution's library resources to locate academic articles and studies.

-Refine the Focus: Use the gathered information to narrow your research question or hypothesis, ensuring it is specific and feasible.
+Refine the Focus: Use the gathered information to modify your research question or hypothesis until it accurately reflects what you want to investigate.

 How to Develop a Thesis Statement Practically:

-Be Specific: A thesis statement should clearly state your argument or focus in one or two sentences.
+Be Specific: A thesis statement should convey the primary argument or research topic in no more than two sentences.
 Avoid vague or broad statements.

-Test Your Thesis: Ask yourself whether your thesis is arguable, clear, and relevant to your research topic.
+Test Your Thesis: Assess your thesis by checking if it makes a clear argument and maintains a direct connection to your research topic.

 Example Structure: